lennilennii/Quadruped-Robot-with-Path-Planning-in-Simscape/README.md

     This tutorial addresses how to connect an external controller (e.g. from an Xbox) and use it to manually guide the robot.

-* *Tutorial 7: Open-loop control('/Tutorials/07_Open_loop_control/t07_open_loop_control')*

-    This tutorial addresses some parts of the control process, from the generation of the ideal path based in the occupancy grid, to the sequential reading of the commands array.

 ## *Authors:*
 Andrés Eduardo Renjifo Restrepo, Sigi Deliallisi, Leonnard Renner, Isaac